 After the extraction, you will receive detailed aftercare instructions.
 Following these instructions is vital for proper healing.
 Immediate care typically involves applying a gauze pad to the extraction site to control bleeding.

-Most people recover from a tooth extraction within 1-2 weeks.
-You should follow your dentist’s care instructions during this time for a smooth healing process.
+Most people recover from a tooth extraction within 1 to 2 weeks.
+You should follow our dentist’s care instructions during this time for a smooth healing process.

 Treat Pain